gAngelov24/git_guide/readme.md

 Keep in mind that the new branch you create will contain the code of the place you are branching from.
 If I am on branch_v2 and I make another branch called branch_v3, it will contain the code from branch_v2 and nothing else, the code from my main branch will not transfer over unless you specify it through: `git branch <newBranch> <sourceBranch>`

+When you return to your main branch, you will notice that the changes you have made in your feature branch have not been implemented in your main code yet.
+In order to implement your branch, you will have to create a pull request in github, and then in your main branch, you will have to call `git fetch` and then `git merge` only after fetching and then merging will your changes be made in main.